Narrative vs. Authenticity

 • Narrative: 2. the part of a novel that tells the story, rather than the dialogue

 The thing is, just like with fake bug bounties trying to get money for nothing, a lot of people (people who should know better) are using AI to talk about martial arts in order to gain social standing by appearing more knowledgeable than they really are.
 They are trying to tell a story but the dialogue is strangely wrong.
+There have always been people like this.
+Greedy people, misrepresenting themselves.
+But as of now, you can no longer tell the difference because they are using AI to gain knowledge and make video evidence to fool you.

 • Narrative: 3. a way of explaining events to illustrate a set of aims or values